akkartik/mu/mu.md

 value in a register.

 Most languages start from some syntax and do what it takes to implement it.
-Mu, however, is designed as a safe way to program in [a regular subset of 32-bit x86 machine code](subx.md), _satisficing_ rather than optimizing for a clean syntax.
+Mu, however, is designed as a safe[1] way to program in [a regular subset of 32-bit x86 machine code](subx.md), _satisficing_ rather than optimizing for a clean syntax.
 To keep the mapping to machine code lightweight, Mu exclusively uses statements.
 Most statements map to a single instruction of machine code.

+[1] While it's designed to be memory-safe, and already performs many safety checks, the Mu compiler is still a work in progress and can currently corrupt memory just like C can.

 Since the x86 instruction set restricts how many memory locations an instruction can use, Mu makes registers explicit as well.
 Variables must be explicitly